10 Things Employees Dislike Most About Their Employers

 In 1989, 43 percent of workers 50 and older said they were satisfied with their employer and work environment.
-In the recent poll, that number was down sharply to 30 percent.
-Meanwhile, younger workers were actually more satisfied in 2006 than in 1989.
-In the 18-29 category, the number jumped from 23 to 32 percent, while the 30-49 range showed a slight gain, going from 24-26 percent.
+In a recent poll, that number was down sharply to 30 percent.
+Meanwhile, younger workers were more satisfied than in 1989.
+In the 18-29 category, the number of younger workers satisfied jumped from 23 to 32 percent, while the 30-49 range showed a slight gain, going from 24-26 percent.

 The gap is likely explained by older workers being more pessimistic about the job market and threatened by globalization and lack of job security.
 Whatever the case, there are strong feelings from all age groups about the things employees dislike about their employers and what steps should be taken to resolve the common issues that have become entrenched in the worker-boss relationship.
 Meanwhile, consulting firms like Texas-based National Business Research Institute are helping companies uncover issues that impact their employees.